YannickZammberdi/Warranty_project/Readme.txt

 -----------------------------------
 Update log:

+24/06/2019 v0.31
+1. Make the height of the window suitable with reece and southern product list
+2. All internal users can update the file using the update button
+3. Database updated

 17/06/2019 v0.30
 1. Fixed the bug to deal with new version of Windows
 2. Restructured some function to make it simpler to maintain